Hochopepper/SwordToShield/Character_Creation/Classes/Gunslinger.md

 You may increase one of your ability scores by 2 or two of them by 1.
 You may forgo your ability score increase and take a feat instead.

+### Heavy Weaponry
+You gain the ability to craft heavy weaponry.

 ### Headshot
 Whenever you roll a natural 20 on a ranged attack your damage for that attack is increased by an additional 3d6.